 The one exception to this rule is if you need to sharpen your image – which is best left to last.

 Eventually you are going to want to resize your images and export it in the right size based on how it will be used.
+This photo resizer is quite handy and easy to edit and resize your images with one click.
 However that should be left to last, and you should make it a point to edit your images in their native resolution.

 It should be noted that even when you eventually do resize and export your image – it is best to save the original without altering its resolution.
 That way you will preserve a copy in the original quality, and if you ever need the image in a different size you can export from it.